The Complete Guide to Market Analysis

 Promotion — To effectively reach different demographic and geographic segments, you need to have alternative marketing strategies.

-Market Analysis data sources
+The Complete Guide to Market Analysis data sources

 Use several primary and secondary sources and quantitative and qualitative methods.